 The marketplace is as simple as any other.
 By cutting out the costs of distribution, advertising and re-stocking, labels are able to sell their vinyl at considerably less than is found in the store.
 Thus is the nature of all online shopping, however, it, of course, extinguishes the human element of vinyl archaeology.

 When buying from personal collectors is where things get a little more interesting.
 It’s important to be aware of the rating of each seller as well as their reviews.
 As a general rule of thumb if a users rating is lower than 99.8 be on your guard.
 When buying rare or expensive pressings always ask for multiple photos of both the casing and the inner stamp to ensure the record you’re buying is the one you want.

 That being said, marketplace miscreants are a rarity in and of themselves and to the wider public Discogs is generally a safe and respected platform for selling and buying music.
 Plus who doesn’t want to hunt down those Bob Dylan bootlegs your friend is always raving about.

 Perhaps you want to put your hoard under the microscope and stand it up against the collectors of the world, or perhaps you want to find out if the Abbey Road pressing is really the first one.
 Discogs is the perfect place for verifying the veracity of vinyl.

-There is an effectively comprehensive guideline to cataloging vinyl on the Discogs website.
+There is an effectively comprehensive guideline to cataloguing vinyl on the Discogs website.
 However, it’s important to have the exact copy in front of you when cataloguing it and to stick to provable facts.
-Just because the guy down the road said it was a first pressing doesn’t mean it necessarily is.
+Just because the guy down the road said it was the first pressing doesn’t mean it necessarily is.

 The community of Discogs is another major selling point for the site.
 With the ability to engage in public forum, add friends and join groups of like-minded music lovers, it’s no wonder Discogs has created a global society of musicians and listeners alike, willing to trade, talk and discover new sounds.